 Since 2017, as a natural development from its predecessor VNU Journal of Science: Foreign Studies, the VNU Journal of Foreign Studies continues to be an official, independent publication of the University of Languages and International Studies (ULIS) under Vietnam National University (VNU).

-The VNU Journal of Foreign Studies publishes blind peer-reviewed research papers, discussions and reviews concerning:
+The VNU Journal of Foreign Studies publishes blind peer-reviewed research papers and discussions concerning:

 • Linguistics